scnetter/100-days-of-code/log.md

 Similar to what I've seen in Node/Rails.
 Not the same by any means but, again, more like a different dialect rather than a completely new language.

+*Personal Study* - I started going through the initial GoRails.com course material.
+It's mostly review but, I can use the refresher.
+Intent is to complete the basic course tomorrow (Saturday) and start the Rails projects.
+It's been a while and I'm unsure how much has changed or how much I remember.
+However, I'm excited to get started.

 **Thoughts**: One of the aspects of Vue that I'm not a huge fan of is how many tools are involved with creating a comprehensive and functional app.

 Of course, the flexibility is a plus when that is needed as you can easily change the various tools as needed (easily might be a bit optimistic for me but - for a dev experienced with the framework and it's eco-system I'll assume it's not a huge challenge).